Adityashri277/StudySync--Project/README.md

 # StudySync--Project
-StudySync is a frontend project that showcases clean UI/UX for a study management platform.
+StudySync is a frontend project that showcases clean UI/UX for a E-learning platform.